caukub/mcgui-de/src/appendix.md

 The book is not available to be translated publicly.
 Neither the original nor the translated version may be published without the author's permission (see [here](#license)).

 ## Contributing {#contributing}
 You can contribute to this project on [GitHub](https://github.com/caukub/mcgui-de).
+Source of the book is located in the `/src/` directory. `/book/` directory is just output directory so ignore it.

 ### Conventions {#contributing-conventions}
 - instead of underscores and dots, dashes should be used in filenames and labels
 - every header must have a label
 - every image must have description
-- file names and labels must be in English
+- file names and labels must be in English no matter the book language

 ## License {#license}
 If you ARE NOT an individual/company/any other legal entity based in the Czech Republic, the following licence applies.